vmware-archive/kubeless/docs/quick-start.md

 ## Examples

-See the [examples](https://github.com/kubeless/kubeless/tree/master/examples) directory for a list of simple examples in all the languages supporetd.
+See the [examples](https://github.com/kubeless/kubeless/tree/master/examples) directory for a list of simple examples in all the languages supported.
 NodeJS, Python, Golang etc ...

 Also checkout the [functions repository](https://github.com/kubeless/functions), where we're building a library of ready to use kubeless examples, including an [incubator](https://github.com/kubeless/functions/tree/master/incubator) to encourage contributions from the community - **your PR is welcome** ! :)